fpdevil/rise_of_machines/LogisticRegression.md

 `Binary Logistic Regression` would be typically useful when the dependent variable is dichotomous (can fall into 2 categories like Head & Tail; Pass or Fail; 0 or 1 etc.) and the independent variables are either Continuous or Categorical.
 When the dependent variable is not dichotomous and is comprised of more than 2 categories, a `Multinomial Logistic Regression` may be used.

 Despite the name being `Logistic Regression`, it's used in the classification category to predict the discrete output.
-It's mostly used as a binary class classifier and the *binary logistic model* is used to estimate the probability of a binary response and it generates the response based on one or more predictors or independent variables or features.
+It's mostly used as a binary classifier and the *model* is used to estimate the probability of a binary response and it generates the response based on one or more predictors or independent variables or features.

 Logistic Regression assumes that the *dependent variable* (response variable) follows a *Binomial distribution* which can have the following characteristics